madsmty/ExpressJS_Lab/instructions.md

 # 2. Environment Prerequisites

-All prerequisites from Lab 1
+All prerequisites from Lab 2

 # 3. Build Instructions

-We will add nodemon to the proyect.
-Nodemon is a tool that restarts the app each time a change is done to a file.
-It will be installed only as a development dependency.

-To setup nodemon simply run the following command:

-        npm install --save-dev nodemon

-Modify the package.json file.
-In the line where the start script is defined, change it to the following:

-        "start": "nodemon ./bin/www",
+Follow the instructions from labs 1 and 2 if not done already.

 # 4. Instructions

+- Create a folder named controllers.
+Inside create a file for users and shipments.
+These files should contain the controller functions the routers will refer to.

-There is a new folder in this lab.
-The folder "data" contains two files with data for users and shipments.
+- Create a folder named transformers and likewise, two .js files for users and shipments.
+These files will contain the transformer functions used by the controllers.

-        - Create a new router for the shipments endpoint.
+- Create a controller function that gets the list of all users.
+- Create a controller function that gets one user, depending on a userId parameter passed to it.
-        - Create a function to handle "/shipments" endpoint, it should return a list of all shipments
+- Create a controller function that returns the list of all shipments
+- Create a controller function that returns one shipment, depending on a shipmentId parameter
+- Create a shipment transformer function.
+This function will add a field that calculates the number of days until the estimated delivery date compared to the moment the function is called.
-        - Create a function to handle "/shipments/{shipmentId}", it should return the shipment specified in the shipmentId parameter.
+- Create a user transformer function that returns an additional field named "full_name".
+This field should be in the format: "last_name, first name"
-        - If the shipmentId is incorrect, ensure that the error message returned in the response indicates so.
-        - Modify the "/users" endpoint to return the info from the data file.
+- For the existing functions that return both users and shipments, this should check if there was a parameter called "template" in the url.
+The parameters values can be true or false.
+If the value is true, the endpoint should return in the reponse the rendered template.
+If it is false or no parameter was sent, the response should be just the json object.

-With these changes, you should have 3 endpoints running correctly.
+With these changes, you should have 4 endpoints running correctly.
 Run the app and point your browser to the following endpoints

         localhost:3000/users
+        localhost:3000/users/1
         localhost:3000/shipments
         localhost:3000/shipments/2

-All of them should be returning the expected response as described previosuly.
+All of them should be returning the expected response as described previosuly in json format.

-Unit testing is an important step of development and a good practice.
-In this lab we will modify the existing test file to add the following:

-        - Test that the /users endpoint is returning status 200 (already implemented in the code)
-        - Test that the /users endpoint is returning an array
-        - Test that the array size returned by the endpoint is greater than 0
-        - If the size is greater than 0, test that the objects contained in the "/users" endpoint array have the following format
-                "userId":integer,
-                "name":string,
-                "last_name":string,
-                "email":string,
-                "billing_address":object
-        - Test that the /shipments endpoint is returning status 200 (already implemented in the code)
-        - Test that the /shipments endpoint is returning an array
-        - Test that the array size returned by the endpoint is greater than 0
-        - If the size is greater than 0, test that the objects contained in the "/shipments" endpoint array have the following format
-                "shipmentId":integer,
-                "userId":integer,
-                "shipping_address":object,
-                "shipping_date":date,
-                "estimated_arrival":date,
-                "status":string
-        - Test that status only has the following values in the array: "preparing","sent","delivered","cancelled"
-        - Test that the /shipments/{shipmentId} endpoint is returning status 200
-        - Test that the /shipments/{shipmentId} endpoint is returning an array
-        - Test that the array size returned by the endpoint is 0 or 1
-        - If the size is greater than 0, test that the object contained in the "/shipments/{shipmentId}" endpoint array have the following format
-                "shipmentId":integer,
-                "userId":integer,
-                "shipping_address":object,
-                "shipping_date":date,
-                "estimated_arrival":date,
-                "status":string
+The following 4 calls should return the same information, but using the html template

+        localhost:3000/users
+        localhost:3000/users/1
+        localhost:3000/shipments
+        localhost:3000/shipments/2

-After the tests run correctly, commit the changes to your repo branch named "Lab_2"
+After the tests run correctly, commit the changes to your repo branch named "Lab_3"

-Create a PR from branch "Lab_2" to branch "main"
+Create a PR from branch "Lab_3" to branch "main"

 Your mentor will review and approve your PR